jotyGill/openpyn-nordvpn/README.md

 * Use Iptable rules to prevent leakage if tunnel breaks (Experimental).
 * Quickly Connect to any specific server. i.e au10 or us20.
 * Downloads and Updates (modifications) the latest config files from NordVPN.
-* Option to run the script in the background (requires "sudo ./openpyn.py").
+* Option to run the script in the background (requires "sudo openpyn").
 * Options to finetune server selection based on "Server Load" or "Ping Latency".
 * Excludes the servers that don't support OpenVPN (TCP or UDP depending upon which one you are trying to use)
 * Finds and displays nord vpn servers (with extra info) in a given country.